foundersandcoders/coursebook/week-2/spikes.md

 ## Async JavaScript

-Given it is a single-threaded language, how does JS handle asynchronous code?
+How does JS handle asynchronous code?

 ### Questions to consider

-1. What do we mean by "async code"?
+1. What do we mean by "asynchronous code"?
 What is "blocking code"?
 1. What are the event loop and the call stack?
 1. How do callbacks and promises help us?